 It depends a lot on your needs and likings.
 Some soccer players enjoy a close-tight to the feet, whereas others would instead go with a leather and loose fit.
 You’re the one playing soccer, so you should know the best which type of fit helps you there out on the field.

-Comfort should be fundamental when buying any shoe.
+Comfort should be fundamental when buying any shoe, because of that you need to know few fundamental aspects before buying.
 No blisters or hot points are ideal when wearing a pair of turf soccer shoes, or any shoes.
 Some boots are going to require a break in period, whereas others are good to go right out of the box.
 When a pair of turf soccer is still giving you blisters, it’s time to get another one.

 The quality of the materials is essential for the durability, your level of comfort, and even for your performance.
 When you’re looking for turf soccer shoes, you should touch the shoes (if possible).
 Good leather is going to feel soft, which means excellent comfort when wearing shoes.